-I grew up in a place where girls are encouraged to be “girly” at an early age, and boys are encouraged to be “manly”.
+I grew up in a place where, at a very early age, girls are encouraged to be “girly” and boys are encouraged to be “manly”.
+Like, cartoonishly so.

-I was too shy and introverted and clumsy-headed to really play the role.
+I was too shy and socially-disoriented to really make it happen.
 Early on in life, I was pretty scared of people…I couldn’t make sense of them; I just saw people as these vague, menacing specters.
 As a result, I needed a lot of down time.
 I just wanted to be alone, reading, hiding away.

 So that…for most of my childhood and adolescence…was a thing.